monsonite/MINT/README.md

 ## Using MINT

-MINT was developed for the RC2014 Micro Z80 Single Board Computer.
+MINT was originally developed for the RC2014 Micro Z80 Single Board Computer.
 This board is supplied with a comprehensive Monitor program (The Small Computer Monitor by Stephen Cousins).
 A 32K ROM contains the monitor and BASIC between $0000 and $7FFF.
 The 32K RAM starts at $8000, and MINT is loaded in to run from address $8100.

 MINT was assembled using asm80.com, an online 8-bit assembler.
 It will generate an Intel Hex file that can be pasted into RAM at addresss $8000 using a serial terminal program.
 I use TeraTerm when working within the windows environment.